grapenut/websockclient/README.md

 #### Terminal Events

-`output.onCommand = function(command)` handles Pueblo links.
-Responsible for sending `command` to the connection object.
+`output.onCommand = function(cmd)` handles Pueblo links.
+Responsible for sending `cmd` to the connection object.
+`cmd = WSClient.parseCommand(cmd)` prompts the user for input and replaces the ?? token if one exists in `cmd`.

 `output.onLine = WSClient.parseLinks` is called to handle finished lines just before they are written to the terminal.
-You probably won't change this.
+**__You should not overload this function unless you set it null to disable link parsing.__**

 `WSClient.parseLinks` is a utility function provided to convert URL strings into interactive links.